OrvilleChomer/electronjs-experiments/README.md

 - Type in:   `npm init` at the command line.
 A script will run that will prompt you for various kinds of information.
 - When prompted for the **entry point**, enter in: `main.js`
 - **author** and **description** can have any value, but these parameters are necessary if you want to package your app (which you will probably want to do eventually... at least for real projects)!
-- When you are done working your way through this script's prompts, it will populate your project directory with a boilerplate 'app'.
+- When you are done working your way through this script's prompts, it will populate your project directory with a boilerplate 'app' (sort of).

 One important file that will have been created is the **package.json** file.
 It's contents will look something like this: